lsst-dm/dmtn-163/index.rst

 Proposed implementation
 =======================

-Data transfer from the base facility to the USDF will use :abbr:`TLS (Transport Layer Security)` version 1.2 or later.
+Data transfer from the summit facility, or the base facility in La Serena, to the USDF will use :abbr:`TLS (Transport Layer Security)` version 1.2 or later.
 TLS will be configured on the server and client according to the guidelines in `NIST SP 800-52 Rev. 2`_, with one exception noted below.
 This includes the following requirements: